-Frequency is the number of occurrences of an outcome in a sample is known as the frequency of that outcome in the given sample.
+Frequency is the number of occurrences of an outcome in the given sample.
 It can be termed in two different ways.

 1. Absolute Frequency:

 It is the number of observations in a particular category.
 It has always an integer value or we can say it has discrete values.

 Following data are given about pass or fail of students in an exam held of Mathematics in a class.